jesseweed/seti-ui/README.md

 ## Adding File Icons

+Given that changes to this repo are included in VS Code, we are somewhat conservative with adding new file icons because it can affect the performence for everyone.
+This means we only accept PRs for file icons for popular languages or toolsets.
+For example does your langauge/tool have package downloads or vscode extensions with thousands of users?
+If no, then there's a possibility we will deny your pull request.

-The process of adding file icons is still a bit complex, but it _has_ been greatly simplified in 1.0.
-It does however require that you have [node](https://nodejs.org/en/) and [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed.
+Adding an icon requires you have [node](https://nodejs.org/en/) and [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed.

 Once you have these, you will need to open a terminal window, navigate to the _seti-ui_ folder and run `npm install` (note you only need to do this once).